wp-plugins/floating-login/readme.txt

 = 1.0.7 =
 * Added ability to disable the register button
 * Adjusted the help tips to be easier to understand
 * Fix for options not saving

+= 1.0.8 =
+* Fix for links not working on non home page pages
+* Added options to link off to external sites for login and register